 - 2 cups cranberries (fresh or thawed frozen)

 - ¼ cup + 1 tablespoon honey, divided

 - ¼ cup crushed pistachios for garnish (optional)

 - Baguette or crackers for serving

 - In a bowl, combine 2 cups cranberries, orange zest, 1 tablespoon olive oil, 1 tablespoon honey, ½ teaspoon vanilla extract, and 1 teaspoon kosher salt.
-Place parchment paper on a baking sheet and pour on the cranberries.
-Roast 12-15 minutes until tender.
+Place cranberries on a parchment paper-lined baking sheet, and roast 12-15 minutes until tender.

 - Return the cranberry mixture to a bowl and stir in the reserved orange juice and ¼ cup honey.
 Let sit for 30 minutes or more before serving.

 - When ready to serve, preheat the oven to 375°F. Bake the brie for 15 minutes until soft and warm.
 Spread the cranberry mixture over the brie.
 If desired, add chopped pistachios for garnish.
 Serve with crackers or bread slices.